alexanderywang/tfjs-linear-regression-predictions/README.md

 **Javascript in Machine Learning is relatively new and it's important that users can use your models and ideas interactively in the browser without having to install anything**

+**CLIENT SIDE BENEFITS THAT ARE HARD TO ACHIEVE SERVER SIDE:**
+- Privacy is ensured
+- Lower latency
+- Lower cost
+- Interactivity
+- Reach and Scale

 - a good introduction to deep learning is through linear regression

 * how to decide the number of layer and nodes of memory intensive layers like LSTM? trial and error, run experiments, keras tuning can search through layers for optimizing